tpwo/pyzet/docs/README.md

 Unlike `pyzet remote|status|push|pull`, this command offers some additional options, and you can check them out with `pyzet grep --help`.

-Of course, you can still pass custom options directly to `git grep` with `--`, as it was described earlier.
+You can still pass custom options directly to `git grep` with `--`, as it was described earlier.

 Also, remember that `pyzet grep` will by default look only in files that are already tracked by Git.